JiscSD/rdss-pure-adaptor/README.md

 #### PURE CRUD Actions

-At present, the service supports with following actions with PURE:
+The adaptor currently supports with following actions with PURE:

 | Action | Reason |
 | ------ | ------ |